Get Free Solar Panel Quotes

 To determine how many batteries you need to power your home or what size battery you need, you should calculate your kilowatt-hours (kWh) of use.
 A smart meter makes this easy, and you can check your monthly energy bill to see how much kWh you consume.

-You will break even on your battery after 24 years, assuming a three-bedroom house with a typical annual electricity consumption.
+On average, you will break even on your battery after 24 years, assuming a three-bedroom house with a typical annual electricity consumption.

 It takes this long because solar batteries are expensive, averaging at £4,500, and you’ll need to purchase two within the lifespan of your solar panel system.

 However, electricity prices have risen sharply recently and show no signs of slowing down, while solar battery costs constantly decrease.
+This means that saving all the electricity you generate will be profitable in the short term.

-What factors influence the return on investment?
+What factors influence the return on investment (ROI)?

 Several factors affect the ROI of solar batteries, including battery capacity, battery degradation, and fluctuating electricity prices.
+That said, a good ballpark figure is between 8 and 12% annual ROI, give or take.

 • If your battery capacity is too small, you won’t be able to store as much electricity, which might mean you’ll use an unnecessary amount of electricity from the grid.
-Consider a battery with a bigger capacity if you live in a larger property.
+Consider a battery with a bigger capacity if you live on a larger property.

 • Battery degradation impacts ROI, too—the faster a battery degrades, the sooner you’ll have to buy another one.
 Some batteries, such as the Tesla Powerwall, have low degradation rates, allowing them to be used repeatedly with little issue.